python/typeshed/CONTRIBUTING.md

   `--ignore_missing_stub` option to the stubtest call.
 See [tests/README.md](./tests/README.md) for more information.
 In most cases, this field should be identical to `partial_stub`.
+* `stubtest_requirements` (default: `[]`): A list of Python packages that need to be installed for stubtest to run successfully.
+These packages are installed in addition to the requirements in the `requires` field.
 * `apt_dependencies` (default: `[]`): A list of Ubuntu APT packages that need to be installed for stubtest to run successfully.
 * `brew_dependencies` (default: `[]`): A list of MacOS Homebrew packages